Emre-Sari/methodDemosInJava/README.md

     }
 }
 ```

+### The method that turns the string that comes as a parameter to the right;
 ### kendisine parametre olarak gelen diziyi bir sağa çeviren method;
-### the method that turns the string that comes as a parameter to the right;
 ```java
 public class toOneRightReturnMethod {
     public static void main(String[] args) {